cerebrium/earthquakeZen/README.md

 I hope that you enjoy the submission of this application.
 Running npm start should get this running in development.

 I enjoyed writing this, but I will admit I was surprised when the prompt asked not to use create-react-app!
-This uses webpack, and some of the troubles I had was with routing to an :id and having it now respond to my 404.
+This uses webpack, and some of the troubles I had was with routing to an :id and having it not respond to my 404.
 But I was able to solve that by adding the publicPath.
 In production this is solved by the netlify.toml file.

 I also spent some time considering using esbuild, but it seems not to be quite ready for production.